 Director Experience and Skills Overview Financial, accounting or financial reporting We use a broad set of financial metrics to measure our operating and strategic performance.
 Accurate financial reporting and rigorous auditing are critical to our success.
 We seek to have directors who qualify as audit committee financial experts and expect all of our directors to have an understanding of finance and financial reporting processes.
-9 of 9 Directors Investment management Directors with investment management experience provide the Board with an enhanced understanding and assessment of our business strategy and bring valuable perspective on issues that are uniquely relevant to our industry.
-7 of 9 Directors Global business Our continued success depends in part on the sustained growth of our international operations, and we seek directors with global business experience, including managing and growing organizations worldwide.
-7 of 9 Directors Leadership We seek directors who have held significant leadership positions, as we believe this experience provides directors with a practical understanding of organizations, processes, strategy, risk management and other factors that promote growth.
-9 of 9 Directors Other public company board experience Directors with experience serving on other public company boards provide valuable operations and management perspectives, which support our Board's ability to oversee and advise management.
+10 of 10 Directors Investment management Directors with investment management experience provide the Board with an enhanced understanding and assessment of our business strategy and bring valuable perspective on topics that are uniquely relevant to our industry.
+8 of 10 Directors Global business Our continued success depends in part on the sustained growth of our international operations, and we seek directors with global business experience, including managing and growing organizations worldwide.
+8 of 10 Directors Leadership We seek directors who have held significant leadership positions, as we believe this experience provides directors with a practical understanding of organizations, processes, strategy, risk management and other factors that promote growth.
+10 of 10 Directors Other public company board experience Directors with experience serving on other public company boards provide valuable operations and management perspectives, which support our Board's ability to oversee and advise management.
 Further, these directors bring to our Board valuable insights on corporate governance trends and practices and other issues affecting public companies generally.
-3 of 9 Directors Public policy and government affairs We and our Affiliates operate in a highly regulated industry and are directly affected by governmental actions and socioeconomic trends and, therefore, we seek directors with experience with governmental, regulatory and related organizations.
-4 of 9 Directors Risk management and compliance Risk management is critical to the success of our business, and we seek directors with regulatory and compliance expertise, as well as experience managing and overseeing risk in public and private companies and in other contexts.
-7 of 9 Directors Environmental, social and governance Directors who have experience in managing environmental, sustainability and social issues are able to assist the Board in overseeing and advising management to ensure that strategic business imperatives and long-term value creation for stockholders are achieved within a responsible, sustainable business plan.
-5 of 9 Directors Operational We believe that directors with experience in operations are able to assess and advise management on the formulation and execution of our business strategy.
-7 of 9 Directors
+3 of 10 Directors Public policy and government affairs We and our Affiliates operate in a highly regulated industry and are directly affected by governmental actions and socioeconomic trends and, therefore, we seek directors with experience with governmental, regulatory and related organizations.
+4 of 10 Directors Risk management and compliance Risk management is critical to the success of our business, and we seek directors with regulatory and compliance expertise, as well as experience managing and overseeing risk in public and private companies and in other contexts.
+8 of 10 Directors Environmental, social and governance Directors who have experience in managing environmental, sustainability and social issues are able to assist the Board in overseeing and advising management to ensure that strategic business imperatives and long-term value creation for stockholders are achieved within a responsible, sustainable business plan.
+6 of 10 Directors Operational We believe that directors with experience in operations are able to assess and advise management on the formulation and execution of our business strategy.
+8 of 10 Directors